panchomb/ie-exercise-3/modules/network/virtual-hub/README.md

 ### Parameter: `virtualRouterIps`

 VirtualRouter IPs.
 - Required: No
 - Type: array
 - Default: `[]`

+### Parameter: `virtualWanId`

+Resource ID of the virtual WAN to link to.
+- Required: Yes
+- Type: string

 ### Parameter: `vpnGatewayId`

 Resource ID of the VPN Gateway to link to.
 - Required: No
 - Type: string
 - Default: `''`